SumanthKotikalapudi05/multilingual-streamlit-chatbot/README.md

 # Multilingual Streamlit Chatbot with Gemini API

+> 🧠 **Note from the creator (Sumanth):**
+> This was my **first ever chatbot project** of its kind built quite some time ago when I was just starting out with LangChain, LLMs, and Streamlit.
+>
+> Looking back and seeing how far I’ve come, the kinds of projects I’m now capable of building this simple app reminds me of where it all began.
+>
+> It’s not perfect.
+It’s basic.
+But it’s mine and it started the journey. :)

 A real-time **multilingual chatbot** built using **Streamlit** and **Google Gemini (via LangChain)**.
 The app takes user input in any language and provides both the original response and an **English translation**, with support for **streaming output** and **chat history**.

 ---